 - The first time you use your account sheet, you must go to apr.psc.edu to set a password.
-You may already have done so, if not, we will take a minute to do this shortly. - We will be working on bridges2.psc.edu.
+We will take a minute to do this shortly. - We will be working on bridges2.psc.edu.
 Use an ssh client (a Putty terminal, for example), to ssh to the machine. - At this point you are on a login node.
 It will have a name like "bridges2-login011".
 This is a fine place to edit and compile codes.
 However we must be on compute nodes to do actual computing.
 We have designed Bridges to be the world's most interactive supercomputer.
 We generally only require you to use the batch system when you want to.
 Otherwise, you get your own personal piece of the machine.
-To get a 8 processors on a node use "interact":
+To get a single GPU use "interact -gpu":

 '''

-[urbanic@bridges2-login011]$ interact -n 8
+[urbanic@bridges2-login011]$ interact -gpu

-[urbanic@r590 ~]$
+[urbanic@v005]$

 '''